docusign/docusign-esign-node-client/README.md

   function sendTemplate (loginAccounts, next) {
     // create a new envelope object that we will manage the signature request through var envDef = new docusign.EnvelopeDefinition();
-    envDef.setEmailSubject("Please sign this document sent from Node SDK)");
+    envDef.setEmailSubject('Please sign this document sent from Node SDK');
     envDef.setTemplateId(templateId);

     // create a template role with a valid templateId and roleName and assign signer info